hoyon/mpv-mpris/README.md

 For 64-bit x86 Linux a pre-built version is [available here](https://github.com/hoyon/mpv-mpris/releases) and can be copied into one of the mpv scripts directories documented above.

-A self-built `mpris.so` file can be installed with `make install` and will be installed to the appropriate mpv scripts directory for your current user or to the mpv system wide scripts directory for all users when you install as root.

 ## Build

 Build requirements: